V4Fire/Client/src/base/b-router/README.md

 this.router.push('friends', {query: {userId: '109', showInfo: true}});
 ```

 You can create more complex paths by using a combination of parameters, for instance, `foo/:param1/:param2`.
-To parse these patterns is used [path-to-regexp](https://github.com/pillarjs/path-to-regexp), so you check its documentation for more information.
-Also, you can provide options to the parsing library by using `pathOpts`.
+To parse these patterns is used [path-to-regexp](https://github.com/pillarjs/path-to-regexp), so you may check its documentation for more information.

+We can pass options to the parsing library by using `pathOpts`.

 ```js
 export default {